changeworld/azure-docs.pl-pl/articles/batch/batch-task-dependencies.md

 [net_taskdependencies]: https://msdn.microsoft.com/library/azure/microsoft.azure.batch.taskdependencies.aspx

 [1]: ./media/batch-task-dependency/01_one_to_one.png "Diagram: zależność jeden do jednego"
-[2]: ./media/batch-task-dependency/02_one_to_many.png "Diagram: zależność jeden do wielu"
+[2]: ./media/batch-task-dependency/02_one_to_many.png "Diagram: zależność od jednego do wielu"
 [3]: ./media/batch-task-dependency/03_task_id_range.png "Diagram: zależność zakresu identyfikatora zadania"